ysyk2021/the-science-of-motivation-harnessing-the-secrets-of-achieving-your-goals-and-dreams-with-proven/src/chapter-7-2.md

-Chapter: Strategies for Overcoming Procrastination, Perfectionism, and Negative Thinking
+Strategies for Overcoming Procrastination, Perfectionism, and Negative Thinking
 ========================================================================================

 Introduction